mzhang28/sspaper/main.typ

 This approach creates a constructor for zero, each homogeneous element, an inductively defined constructor which represents addition, and paths representing the basic properties such as associativity and identity.

 However, for purposes of constructing a spectral sequence, we merely need the grading to uniformly manipulate pieces of this map.
-So using the higher inductive type approach leads to proving a lot of properties of direct sums that will not be useful for the goals in this paper, although they may be useful in general.
+Attempts at using this higher inductive type approach lead to proving many properties of direct sums that ended up not being useful for the goals in this paper, although they may be useful in general.
+For example, although there is no meaning in adding values of different homotopy groups together, this operation must still be defined and properties such as associativity proved for it.

 We will alternately define graded modules by _entirely ignoring_ the total module aspect as well as the structure requirement.

 #definition[Graded module][